Xeriscape Parkway Strip

-Designed by nationally recognized landscape designer and garden author, Lauren Springer-Ogden, this Parkway Strip showcases xeric plants that thrive in the hot, often inhospitable area sandwiched between the street and the sidewalk (many call this area the "hell strip").
+Our Xeriscape Parkway Strip represents the “best kept secret” of our gardens.
+Designed by nationally recognized landscape designer and garden author, Lauren Springer-Ogden, this Parkway Strip, known as the Hell Strip, showcases xeriscape plants that thrive in hot, often inhospitable areas sandwiched between the street and the sidewalk.

-Lauren developed her vision for planting a "hell strip" in her first book, The Undaunted Garden.
-The Gardens wanted to share this vision with visitors because so many homeowners have this same difficult planting situation.
-Visitors who take the time to see this garden, located along Rolland Moore Drive to the south of The Gardens, are amazed at the number of plants that can grow with limited irrigation in this tough situation.
+Lauren developed her vision for the Hell Strip in her first book, The Undaunted Garden.
+The Gardens wanted to share this vision with visitors to show that difficult areas can become beautiful with the right type of plant material.
+Visitors who take the time to see this garden are amazed at the number of plants that can grow with limited irrigation in this tough condition.

 As with all of Lauren's designs, this garden is full of color and interesting textures: